patevs/repo-template/README.md

 # Repo Template

-> A Basic GitHub Repository Template
+> A Basic Repository Template for Generic Projects

 ---